Redd855/Mage-Movement/README.md

 Run, Dive and jump precisely as a wizard to progress through the levels and reach the end

-*This is just a tech demo to show off the movement of the wizard
+*This is just a tech demo to show off the movement of the wizard and only one level